MSW (Mock Service Worker)

 );

 The component's fetch call runs unchanged.
 MSW intercepts the network request, returns the fixture, and the test asserts on what the user actually sees.
-When the real ACC API is ready, you point the component at it and remove the handler — the tests remain valid because they tested the component, not the mock.
+When the real CoverNZ API is ready, you point the component at it and remove the handler — the tests remain valid because they tested the component, not the mock.

 MSW vs WireMock